Malindi Marine National Park & Reserve

 Malindi Watumu is 120km north of Mombasa and 28km south of Malindi.
 Driving along the main Mombasa – Malindi road, turn towards the Indian Ocean and the park sits 11km from the main road.
 The nearest town to the park is Malindi, a seaside town set along a strip of tropical beaches that are popular with holidaymakers in search of the sun.

 Malindi tropical beaches offer the visitor a range of world-class Resorts and quiet relaxing hideaways.
-Malindi is where Ernest Hemingway came in the 1930s in search of Sarlin, sailfish, and Wahoo.
+Malindi is where Ernest Hemingway came from in the 1930s in search of Sarlin, sailfish, and Wahoo.
 There are excellent and relatively inexpensive facilities for fishing.

 Booking & Reservations Malindi Marine National Park & Reserve Contact